Scoring points in Fantasy Baseball Head-to-Head leagues

 In One-Win leagues, the team that wins the most categories in the week gets one point.

-One-Win: Using the same scenario as above, Team One would be 1-0, while Team Two would be 0-1.
+Using the same example under "Standard" above, Team 1 would be 1-0, while Team 2 would be 0-1 for the week.

 Thank you!
 Your feedback has successfully been submitted.